-- 1. Intent: The intent of this Section is to, by means of a backfill envelope, slow the wastewater percolation rate to provide for better phosphorous retention and wastewater treatment at disposal fields to be located over soil horizons that are coarser than backfill as defined in Section 112(E)(2).
-Soils with horizons coarser than backfill are usually classified as Profile 6 and 11 soils. - 12.
-Applicability: When the bottom of a disposal field is to be positioned directly on or within a soil horizon coarser than backfill, as defined in Section +12(E)(2) (coarse sand to gravelly coarse sand), a backfill envelope must be specified in the subsurface wastewater disposal system design plan, to slow the wastewater percolation rate and provide better phosphorous retention and wastewater treatment at disposal fields located over soil horizons that are coarser than backfill. - 23.
-Design Specification: The backfill envelope must consist of a 12-inch\-thick layer of material meeting the definition of Section 112(E)(2) that is installed along the sidewalls and at the bottom of the disposal field.
+- 1. Applicability: When the bottom of a disposal field is to be positioned directly on or within a soil horizon coarser than backfill, as defined in Section 12(E)(2) (coarse sand to gravelly coarse sand), a backfill envelope must be specified in the subsurface wastewater disposal system design plan, to slow the wastewater percolation rate and provide better phosphorous retention and wastewater treatment at disposal fields located over soil horizons that are coarser than backfill. - 2.
+Design Specification: The backfill envelope must consist of a 12-inch-thick layer of material meeting the definition of Section 12(E)(2) that is installed along the sidewalls and at the bottom of the disposal field.
 Native soil is to be removed around and beneath the proposed disposal field to effect installation of the backfill envelope.